alfarias/alfarias.github.io/index.md

 # Introduction

-Welcome to my Portfolio Page, where you can see my Personal Projects and Accolades.
+Welcome to my Portfolio Page, my name is Alexandre Farias and I'm a Data Scientist.<br> In this page you can see my Personal Projects and Accolades.<br>

 # Data Science Projects
 * **HuffPost News Classification with DistilBERT**<br>